 We only accept other Australian documents once notarised in Australia.
 If you need any other kind of documents legalised, first find a Notary Public in Australia.

-Translations and electronic copies of Australian documents
+Translations and electronic official Australian documents

 Translating your document